Al-Qushayri: Biography

-Work
+Influence

 Laṭā'if al-Isharat bi-Tafsīr al-Qur'ān is a famous work of al-Qushayri that is a complete commentary of the Qur'an.
 He determined that there were four levels of meaning in the Qur'an.
 First, the ibara which is the meaning of the text meant for the mass of believers.
 Second, the ishara, only available to the spiritual elite and lying beyond the obvious verbal meaning.
 Third, laṭā’if, subtleties in the text that were meant particularly for saints.
 And finally, the ḥaqā’iq, which he said were only comprehensible to the prophets.
 This text placed him among the elite of the Sufi mystics and is widely used as a standard of Sufi thought.